jamesreinders/learnsyclfast/prepare.md

 Please do these TWO things before you attend the webinar "Learn SYCL fast."

 1. Create an account (or sign-in) at [cloud.intel.com](https://cloud.intel.com).
-Once youhave an account, verify it works by logging in and launching a Jupyter notebook by clicking the "Launch JupyterLab" in the upper right of the web page [console.cloud.intel.com/training](https://console.cloud.intel.com/training).
+Once you have an account, verify it works by logging in and launching a Jupyter notebook by clicking the "Launch JupyterLab" in the upper right of the web page [console.cloud.intel.com/training](https://console.cloud.intel.com/training).